fusionlanguage/fut/doc/reference.md

 ```

 Languages such as Java and C# initialize every field, even if you don't provide
 the initial value.
-In Ć fields are uninitialized unless initialized explicitly:
+In Fusion fields are uninitialized unless initialized explicitly:

 ```csharp
 class Point